From the archives, 2012 | 7-Eleven, Afghan-style: Commercialized corruption suspected as US goods land on shelves in Kabul

 At another shop, Homayon Waziri was cheerful but ambiguous when asked how he’d come across a 2-foot-high stack of sliced ham military rations — banned under Islam — saying he got them “from people.”

-“We don’t know where they buy it,” Waziri said, lounging in front of a shelf arranged with more that a dozen bottles of A.1. steak sauce labeled “Special Foodservice Package; Not For Resale” — the type found in American chow halls.
+“We don’t know where they buy it,” Waziri said, lounging in front of a shelf arranged with more than a dozen bottles of A.1. steak sauce labeled “Special Foodservice Package; Not For Resale” — the type found in American chow halls.

 Waziri doesn’t really care where it comes from as long as people keep buying.
 A year ago, he gave up his faltering Afghan grocery business and moved into the Bush Market, where he pays 7,000 afghani — about $150 — per month in rent.
 The American products are higher quality and sell much better than the Pakistani and Afghan products he sold before, he said.